Maebashi Witches

 Maebashi Witches (前橋ウィッチーズ, Maebashi Witchīzu) is an original Japanese anime television series produced by Sunrise.
-It is directed by Junichi Yamamoto and written by Erika Yoshida, features original character designs by Yu Inami, animation character designs by Nozomi Tachibana, and music by Yuri Habuka.
+It is directed by Junichi Yamamoto and written by Erika Yoshida, featuring original character designs by Yu Inami, animation character designs by Nozomi Tachibana, and music by Yuri Habuka.
 The series aired from April 6 to June 22, 2025, on Tokyo MX and other networks.
-The opening theme song is "Sugosugi Maebashi Witches!" (スゴすぎ前橋ウィッチーズ！), while the ending theme song is "Sorezore no Door" (それぞれのドア), both performed by the five main characters collectively known as the Maebashi Witches.
-Crunchyroll streamed the series.

 Plot

 The series follows Yuina Akagi, a cheerful girl from Maebashi, Gunma Prefecture who likes to take pictures.
 One day, a mysterious frog-like creature named Keroppe appears before her, inviting her to be a witch.
-Despite her initial hesitation, she reluctantly accepts when she is told that becoming a witch means she could be granted a witch.
-She then meets four other girls: Azu Niisato, Kyōka Kitahara, Choco Mitsumata, and Mai Kamiizumi, who were also recruited by Keroppe.
-Together, they run a mysterious flower shop where they help out people with their problems.
-However, as their activities continue, they realize that all is not it seems with being a witch.
+Yuina initially hesitated, but slowly accepts when she is told that becoming a witch means she could be granted a wish.
+She meets four other girls – Azu Niisato, Kyōka Kitahara, Choco Mitsumata, and Mai Kamiizumi – who were also recruited by Keroppe.
+Together, the five girls manage a mysterious flower shop where they help out people with their problems.
+However, as their activities continue, the girls realize that everything is not what it seems with being a witch.